neroden/timetable_kit/timetable_kit/icons/README-icons.txt

 is from https://commons.wikimedia.org/wiki/File:Wheelchair_symbol.svg and is in the public domain.
 I copied this to accessible.svg.

-The more modern "racing" symbol is unrecognizable in small print.
+The more modern "racing" symbol, also in public domain, is unrecognizable in small print.

 I would prefer the "round-edged variant" of the wheelchair symbol as I think it will display better in small print but I can't find one in SVG at this time.

+At https://svgsilh.com/image/26397.html, I found one (public domain/CC0), included as 26397.svg, but it looks worse than the standard symbol at small print.

 I want a "Non-accessible" symbol because non-accessible stations are rarer than accessible ones at this point, but I haven't found one which is readable at small print yet.
 I will probably have to make my own.

 --Nathanael